Aster (missile family): Variants

 The Aster 30 Block 1 is used on the Eurosam SAMP/T system operated by the French Air and Space Force and the Italian Army.
 In 2015, France launched the development of the Block 1NT variant, a programme Italy would join in 2016.
 The same year, the United Kingdom showed interest in acquiring the Block 1NT version for its Type 45 destroyers currently operating the Block 0.
 In 2022, the United Kingdom announced a series of upgrades to its Type 45 destroyers.
 This included the implementation of the Block 1 version for anti-ship ballistic missile defense.

 Production ramp-up

-In December 2024, during a hearing before the French National Assembly, the Delegate General for Armament, Emmanuel Chiva, announced a significant increase in annual production of Aster missiles, across all variants (Aster 15, Aster 30, Aster 30 B1 NT).
+In December 2024, during a hearing before the French National Assembly, the Delegate General for Armament, Emmanuel Chiva, announced a significant increase in annual production of Aster missiles, across all variants (Aster 15, Aster 30, Aster 30 B1NT).
 Whereas the production forecast for 2025 had originally been capped at 32 missiles, a "tiger team"—a tightly coordinated group involving the DGA, industry and the military staff—has enabled a ramp-up to an estimated 80–100 units.
 The stated objective is to reach a sustained production rate of over 300 Aster missiles per year by 2028.

+On 13 July 2026, France and Ukraine signed an agreement that would allow it to manufacture under licence Aster air defence missiles.